164 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

 Elion is one of China’s top 100 private enterprises that puts managing natural sources at the heart of its business model.

 Elopak is an international supplier of paper based packaging solutions for liquid food, and is the first packaging and first Norwegian company to join RE100.
-It has a target to use 100% renewable electricity by 2016.
+It achieved its target to use 100% renewable electricity in 2016.

 Equinix is a global interconnection and data centre provider, committed to using 100% power across its global operations.
-The company has set an interim goal of sourcing 50% renewable electricity (against a 2015 baseline) by 2017.
+The company achieved its interim goal of sourcing 50% renewable electricity (against a 2015 baseline) in 2016, a year ahead of schedule.

 FIA Formula E is the first electric single-seater championship, showcasing that electric vehicles can be fast, fun and safe.
 Its cars run on 100% renewable power.
 The success of the championship is helping to change the image of electric vehicles and demonstrate that they are the vehicles of the future.